 Naoto Fukasawa

-With his designs devoted to simplicity and sublime beauty, Fukasawa has designed for a wide range of leading brands in Italy, Germany, America, Switzerland, Spain, China, Korea, Thailand, Taiwan, Singapore, France, Portugal, Sweden and Finland, as well as consulting and working with major Japanese corporations.
-His designs span a wide variety of fields, from precision electronic equipment to furniture and interior settings.
+With his designs dedicated to simplicity and sublime beauty, Naoto Fukasawa has designed for many prestigious brands in different countries worldwide, as well as consulting for large Japanese corporations.
+His designs cover a variety of fields, from precision electronic instruments to furniture and interiors.

-He has received numerous national and international design awards.
+He has won several national and international design awards with his works.

-His wall-mounted CD player for Muji, humidifier for ±0 and the mobile phones Infobar and neon for au/KDDI are all part of New York’s Museum of Modern Art (MoMA)’s permanent collection.
-In 2007, he was accorded the title of Honourable Royal Designer for Industry (Royal Society of Arts, UK).
-Muji’s wall-mounted CD player is also part of the Victoria and Albert Museum’s permanent collection, while his Hiroshima armchair for Maruni is in the permanent collection of Designmuseum Danmark.
+His wall-mounted CD player for Muji, humidifier for ±0 and Infobar and neon cell phones for au/KDDI are part of the permanent collection of MoMA in New York.
+In 2007, the Royal Society of Arts in the United Kingdom awarded him the title of Honourable Royal Designer for Industry.
+The Muji wall-mounted CD player is also part of the permanent collection of the Victoria and Albert Museum in London, while the Hiroshima chair designed for Maruni is part of the permanent collection of Designmuseum Danmark.

 Fukasawa is one of the directors of 21_21 Design Sight.
-He also sits on the design advisory board of Muji and is the art director of Maruni.
-In 2017 he became a member of the judging committee for the Loewe Craft Prize.
-He is a professor in the Integrated Design department at Tama Art University.
-In 2006 he established “Super Normal” with Jasper Morrison.
-He has acted as the 5th curator of The Japan Folk Crafts Museum since 2012.
+Since 2017, he has served on the judging panel of the Loewe Craft Prize.
+He is a professor in the department of Integrated Design at Tama Art University.
+In 2006 he created "Super Normal" with Jasper Morrison.
+In 2012 he became the curator of the Museum of Folk Crafts of Japan.